omermustekiin/University_and_Courses/README.md

 ## Courses & Trainings

 * #### Mobile Application Development with Flutter This section includes the topics and documents that I covered the 40+ hours of Flutter Course I received by Udemy.
 Within the scope of this course, I made a total of 12 applications at the basic, intermediate and advanced levels.
-I recommend you to read the document that I have created within the scope of each application and course in general.
+In this section, you can access the course topics, content and the contents of some important applications made within the course.

 * #### API ve API Testing
      This section includes the topics and document I covered the 2+ hours of API ve API Testing Training I received by BTK Academy.